open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

 ## About this tutorial

 This tutorial shows how to create a basic visual-search experiment using OpenSesame [(Mathôt, Schreij, & Theeuwes, 2012)][references].
-We will use both the graphical interface and JavaScript.
+We will use both the graphical interface and JavaScript to develop an experiment that you can run online in a browser.
 Some experience with OpenSesame and JavaScript is recommended.
 This tutorial takes approximately one hour.

 A Python-based version of this tutorial is also available.
 If you don't need to run your experiments online, then the Python tutorial is likely what you need: